breatheco-de/exercise-family-static-api/README.md

 ## Data structures

-Every **member** of the Doe family must be a dictionary - equivalent of [Objects Literals in JS](https://www.dyn-web.com/tutorials/object-literal/) - and have these values:
+Every **member** of the Jackson family must be a dictionary - equivalent of [Objects Literals in JS](https://www.dyn-web.com/tutorials/object-literal/) - and have these values:

 ```js
     + id: Int